kubeshop/tracetest/docs/docs/cli/running-tests.md

 }
 ```

-You can also opt to output the result as junit to a file.
+You can also opt to output the result as JUnit to a file.
 You would run the command with a -j option and a file name, ie:
 ```
 tracetest test run -d path/to/test.yaml -w -j junit.out
 ```